A rural tourism landscape project

 Concept

-Landscape architecture projects that take sustainability, the relationship with the surrounding environment, and collaboration with local communities into account are a perfect example of how tourism can be transformed into a driver of socio-economic and cultural development.
-By involving people from nearby villages in the tourism initiative, cultural exchange is fostered and mutual understanding between visitors and residents is strengthened, enriching the overall experience.
+An outdoor architecture project that takes sustainability into account, fosters a meaningful relationship with the landscape, and promotes collaboration with local communities is a perfect example of how tourism can be transformed into a driver of socio-economic and cultural development.
+In this case, by involving people living in nearby villages in the tourism project, cultural exchange is encouraged and mutual understanding between visitors and residents is promoted, thereby enriching the overall tourist experience.

-Landscape architect and theorist Ian McHarg (1969) in his book Design with Nature emphasizes the importance of integrating landscape planning and design based on the natural characteristics of the territory.
-McHarg advocates an approach that seeks to conserve and regenerate the landscape, promoting the adaptation of architecture to the environmental conditions and ecological needs of the area.
+The landscape architect and theorist Ian McHarg (1969), in his book Design with Nature, highlights the importance of integrating planning and landscape design according to the natural characteristics of the territory.
+McHarg advocates an approach that seeks the conservation and regeneration of the landscape, promoting the adaptation of architecture to the environmental conditions and ecological needs of the site.

-This design philosophy also has benefits in terms of energy efficiency and use of natural resources.
-By taking into account sun exposure, we ensure that the cabins make the most of natural light and heat, reducing the need for artificial energy for lighting and heating.
-Additionally, by minimizing impact on the terrain and vegetation, we promote water infiltration and prevent soil erosion.
+This design philosophy also provides benefits in terms of energy efficiency and the use of natural resources.
+By considering solar exposure, the cabins are able to maximize natural light and heat, reducing the need for artificial energy for lighting and heating.
+Furthermore, by minimizing impact on the terrain and vegetation, water infiltration is promoted and soil erosion is prevented.

-We also believe that our project approach could have a positive effect on the environmental education and awareness of tourists, which in turn can contribute to the promotion of more sustainable practices in other aspects of their lives.
+We also believe that the approach of our project could have a positive effect on tourists’ environmental education and awareness, which in turn may contribute to the promotion of more sustainable practices in other aspects of their lives.

 La Loma V2.jpg